tkw1536/blog.guys.wtf/content/2025/07/07-08/go-empty-struct.md

 author:         Tom Wiesing
 authorLink:     https://tkw01536.de

-description:    You should use empty go structs as the value type for a hashmap.
+description:    Why you might want to use empty go structs as the value type for a hashset.
 ---

 This morning I read a post on the go blog [^1] which eventually implemented a HashSet as: